-Brian Cox is quite strong as the Big Bad Boss McCurdy.
-He has a commanding presence that I think would have really elevated the intensity if he was in more scenes.
+Brian Cox is solid AF as the Big Bad Boss McCurdy.
+He has a thoroughly commanding presence that reminded me a bit of Al Swearengen.

 A big surprise for me was Demi Moore as Mary Alice Watson.
 Literally surprised – her name wasn’t even on the DVD cover, so I had no idea she was in Forsaken until she was there on my screen.
 And she’s good – strong and willful, but also a bit worn down; it’s a subtle performance that feels realistic.
 The only problem is that she’s only in a handful of scenes, so you can’t quite get into her relationship with John Henry.

 The costumes in Forsaken are particularly well done.
 Right before the final showdown, Kiefer steps into the street and the camera slowly pans up from his extremely worn-out boots that perfectly reflect where he’s at in life.

 Apparently Forsaken was originally twice the length (three hours instead of 90 minutes) and included another story of a young couple living a doomed love story.
 The young man was a gunslinger running with the bad guys.
 All of that material was scrapped by the producers, as well as all of John Henry’s lost decade.